gbv/coli-rich/README.md

 ## Overview

 This repository contains several helper scripts to build an automatic workflow.
+PICA+ records are read and written in newline-delimited [PICA/JSON](http://format.gbv.de/pica/json).

+To view PICA/JSON records in human readable format use `catmandu`:

+    catmandu convert ndjson to pp < data/records.full.ndjson

 ### ppn2pica

-Reads a list of PPN identifiers from STDIN, fetches the corresponding PICA+ records via unAPI from K10plus, reduces the records to fields used for subject indexing (listed in field `PICAPATH` in `config/schemes.ndjson`) and prints the records in line-delimited PICA/JSON format:
+Reads a list of PPN identifiers from STDIN, fetches the corresponding PICA+ records via unAPI from K10plus and prints the records in line-delimited PICA/JSON:

-    ./ppn2pica < examples/ppns > data/records.ndjson
+    ./ppn2pica < examples/ppns > data/records.full.ndjson

-To view the PICA records in human readable format use:

-    catmandu convert ndjson to pp < data/records.ndjson
+### reducepica

+Reads and writes newline-delimited PICA/JSON.
+Reduces the records to fields used for subject indexing (listed in field `PICAPATH` in `config/schemes.ndjson`):

+    ./reducepica < data/record.full.ndjson > data/records.reduced.ndjson

 ### extendpica

 Reads and writes a list of line-delimited PICA/JSON records.
 Checks whether the vocabulary specified first is used but not the second.
 Looks up a matching mapping and adds a PICA field on success:

-    ./extendpica rvk bk < data/records.ndjson
+    ./extendpica rvk bk < data/records.reduced.ndjson

 Again, use `catmandu` for inspecting PICA records in plain format.
 To check which records have been modified use `diff`.